-- 2.1 Definitions as used in the Plan: - "10% Shareholder" shall mean the owner of stock possessing more than 10% of the total combined voting power of all classes of stock of the Corporation or any Subsidiary. - "Award" shall mean the grant of a Stock Option under the Plan. - "Blackout Period" shall mean the period during which an Optionee is prohibited from exercising an option due to trading restrictions imposed by the Corporation pursuant to the internal trading policies of the Corporation respecting restrictions on trading that is in effect at that time. - "Board" shall mean the Corporation's Board of Directors. - "Change in Control" shall mean a change in ownership or control of the Corporation effected through the acquisition, directly or indirectly by any person or group, other than a trustee or other fiduciary holding securities under an employee benefit plan of the Corporation, of beneficial ownership of securities possessing more than 20% of the total combined voting power of the Corporation's outstanding securities except to the extent that such acquisition is as a result of a private placement, public offering or other distribution of the Corporation's securities that is sponsored or initiated by the Corporation. - "Common Stock" shall mean the Corporation's common stock without par value. - "Corporation" shall mean Falcon Oil & Gas Ltd. - "Compensation Committee" shall mean a committee consisting entirely of two or more non-Employee Directors, who are empowered hereunder to take all action required in the administration of the Plan and the Award and administration of Stock Options hereunder.
+2.1 Definitions as used in the Plan:

+"10% Shareholder" shall mean the owner of stock possessing more than 10% of the total combined voting power of all classes of stock of the Corporation or any Subsidiary.

+"Award" shall mean the grant of a Stock Option under the Plan.

+"Blackout Period" shall mean the period during which an Optionee is prohibited from exercising an option due to trading restrictions imposed by the Corporation pursuant to the internal trading policies of the Corporation respecting restrictions on trading that is in effect at that time.

+"Board" shall mean the Corporation's Board of Directors.

+"Change in Control" shall mean a change in ownership or control of the Corporation effected through the acquisition, directly or indirectly by any person or group, other than a trustee or other fiduciary holding securities under an employee benefit plan of the Corporation, of beneficial ownership of securities possessing more than 20% of the total combined voting power of the Corporation's outstanding securities except to the extent that such acquisition is as a result of a private placement, public offering or other distribution of the Corporation's securities that is sponsored or initiated by the Corporation.

+"Common Stock" shall mean the Corporation's common stock without par value.

+"Corporation" shall mean Falcon Oil & Gas Ltd.

+"Compensation Committee" shall mean a committee consisting entirely of two or more non-Employee Directors, who are empowered hereunder to take all action required in the administration of the Plan and the Award and administration of Stock Options hereunder.
 The Compensation Committee shall be so constituted at all times as to permit the Plan to comply with the policies of the TSX Venture Exchange.
 Members of the Compensation Committee shall be appointed from time to time by the Board, shall serve at the pleasure of the Board and may resign at any time upon written notice to the Board.
-Notwithstanding the foregoing, at any time the Compensation Committee is not composed as specified above, or when no Compensation Committee is not composed as specified above, or when appointed by the Board, all powers of the Compensation Committee shall be vested in and exercised by the Board. - "Consultant" shall mean, in relation to the Corporation or to any Subsidiary, an individual, Consultant Corporation or Management Corporation Employee, other than a Director, Officer or Employee, that: - is engaged to provide on an ongoing bona fide basis, consulting, technical, management or other services to the Corporation or to any Subsidiary, other than services provided in relation to a distribution; - (b) provides the services under a written contract between the Corporation or any Subsidiary and the individual or the Consultant Corporation of the individual;
+Notwithstanding the foregoing, at any time the Compensation Committee is not composed as specified above, or when no Compensation Committee has been appointed by the Board, all powers of the Compensation Committee shall be vested in and exercised by the Board.

+"Consultant" shall mean, in relation to the Corporation or to any Subsidiary, an individual, Consultant Corporation or Management Corporation Employee, other than a Director, Officer or Employee, that:

+is engaged to provide on an ongoing bona fide basis, consulting, technical, management or other services to the Corporation or to any Subsidiary, other than services provided in relation to a distribution;

-- (c) in the reasonable option of the Corporation, spends or will spend a significant amount of time and attention of the affairs and business of the Corporation or any Subsidiary; and - (d) has a relationship with the Corporation or any Subsidiary that enables the individual to be knowledgeable about the business and affairs of the Corporation.
+- (b) provides the services under a written contract between the Corporation or any Subsidiary and the individual or the Consultant Corporation of the individual; - (c) in the reasonable option of the Corporation, spends or will spend a significant amount of time and attention of the affairs and business of the Corporation or any Subsidiary; and - (d) has a relationship with the Corporation or any Subsidiary that enables the individual to be knowledgeable about the business and affairs of the Corporation.

-"Consultant Corporation" shall mean, for an individual Consultant, a Corporation, partnership or other entity of which the Consultant is an employee, shareholder, partner or in which the Consultant has a beneficial interest
+"Consultant Corporation" shall mean, for an individual Consultant, a Corporation, partnership or other entity of which the Consultant is an employee, shareholder, partner or in which the Consultant has a beneficial interest.